gagern/CindyJS/_posts/2020-06-21-three-switches.md

   \end{pmatrix}\quad
 </script>

-You can read each matrix by column to figure out what a given pattern will transform to: if you are in pattern <script type="text/x-tex">001</script>
+You can read each matrix by column to figure out what a given state will transform to: if you are in state <script type="text/x-tex">001</script>
 (i.e. one button is on and two are off) and press one button, then the second column of <script type="text/x-tex">A_{001}</script>
 tells you that with probability <script type="text/x-tex">\frac13</script>
 you end up in state <script type="text/x-tex">000</script> but with probability
 <script type="text/x-tex">\frac23</script> you get to
 <script type="text/x-tex">011</script>.
-You can also read the matrix by row to figure out where a given pattern could come from.
+You can also read the matrix by row to figure out where a given state could come from.
 If after pressing one button you end up in state
 <script type="text/x-tex">001</script>, then this will happen all the time
 (probability <script type="text/x-tex">\frac33</script>) if the previous